aherbert/gdsc-smlm/docs/model_plugins.rst

 Step Search
 """""""""""

-If a filter set has been expanded using 3 filters defining minimum, maximum and increment parameters then the plugin can perform a step search using a fraction of the increment as the step size.
+The ``Step Search`` is the same as the initial iteration of the ``Range Search``.
+The ``Refinement`` mode is set to ``Multi Dimension``.
+The ``Reduce`` parameter is set to 1 thus no iteration is performed to improve the initial best scoring filter.

-All of the filters in a filter set are evaluated and then ranked.
-A search is then performed from the best filter using a fraction of the increment.
-New filters are created that use the step increment to push the parameters to new values outside the original range.
-The new filters are evaluated and this process is repeated until no improvement in score is made.
+The search can be represented as a grid of filter parameters in n-dimensional space bounded by the range of the filter parameters.
+The initial search will identify the best grid position.
+A refinement constructs a grid within the space between the grid position and all its neighbours.

-The ``Step search`` option is a fast method for taking an initial parameter range and producing an optimal set of parameters that may not be within that range.
-If the range and increment for the parameters is well chosen then the optimal parameters can be found without computing the results for a large set of filters.
+This search is an efficient optimisation if the number of combinations is computationally feasible.
+For example a filter with 5 parameters and a ``Width`` of 5 will have ``2*5+1 = 11`` samples per dimension and 161,051 filters.
+From the optimum filter a second set of 161,051 filters will be sampled during the refinement step within the interval between the initial optimum and the next evaluated parameter in either direction for all dimensions.
+To identify the same optimum in a single step would require ``2*5*5+1 == 51`` samples per dimension and approximately 345 million filters.

 Parameters
 ~~~~~~~~~~

-When the plugin is run a dialog is present allowing parameters to be configured.
+When the plugin is run a dialog is presented allowing parameters to be configured.

 The dialog message shows a summary of the results computed by ``Fit Spot Data`` that will be analysed.
 The number of results is shown along with the number of true positives within the results if they are scored with the current values for the match distances.
+This is the upper limit of true positives for any filter.
 If the match distances are altered then the number of true positives will be recomputed when the plugin is run but will not update in the plugin message until it is next displayed.

 The expected signal and localisation precision of the simulation localisations is computed using the formulas of Thompson (for signal) and Mortensen (for localisation), see section :numref:`{number}: {name} <localisation_precision:Localisation Precision>` for more details.
 If analysis has been previously run on this data then the score for the best filter result held in memory is shown.
 (The results in memory functionality is used for choosing the optimum fail count settings for a filter set.)